Details

 Great chemistry between ML and FL

-I don't have a lot to say about this drama aside from that it should be watched just for ML and FL.
+I don't have a lot to say about this drama except that it should be watched just for ML and FL.
 They had amazing chemistry, romance, kissing, you name it.
 This was also because Park Hyung Sik had a crush on Park Bo Young while filming, so his real life feelings spilled into his acting.
 Amazing job.

 Everything else was pretty much forgettable.
 I ended up skipping through the scenes with the parents, gangsters, high school kids.
 They were not interesting and felt more like fillers than part of the actual story.
 Even the villain was kind of disappointing because the writers did not really develop him.
 He had no backstory and his motivations were kind of just doing bad things for the sake of doing bad things, kidnapping just to see his victims suffer, and that's it.
 He was a one dimensional personality with no substance.
 However, the actor who played the kidnapper was very handsome and I wish he was cast as a hero in main roles.